SakibAlEmran/JWT-Authorization/README.md

 You should have NodeJs, ExpressJs and MongoDB installed in your local machine.

 ## Database Schema
-We have user & movie schema.
+We have a user & a movie schema.
 There is one to one way communication in movie to user schema. movie schema stores a reference user for a new records.

 ## How to run the project
 1. Open the terminal